 Note that when more than 85% of the drug is dissolved from both products within 15 minutes, dissolution profiles may be accepted as similar without further mathematical evaluation.
-For the sake of completeness, one should add that some concerns have been raised regarding the assessment of similarity using the direct comparison of the $f_1$ and $f_2$ point estimates with the similarity limits [140-142].
-Attempts have been made to bring the use of the similarity factor $f_2$ as a criterion for assessment of similarity between dissolution profiles in a statistical context using a bootstrap method [141] since its sampling distribution is unknown.
+For the sake of completeness, one should add that some concerns have been raised regarding the assessment of similarity using the direct comparison of the $f_1$ and $f_2$ point estimates with the similarity limits [144-146].
+Attempts have been made to bring the use of the similarity factor $f_2$ as a criterion for assessment of similarity between dissolution profiles in a statistical context using a bootstrap method [145] since its sampling distribution is unknown.

-Although there are some differences between the European [139] and the US guidance [137, 138], e.g., the composition of the dissolution media, it should be pointed out that both recommend dissolution studies as quality assurance tests as well as for bioequivalence surrogate inference.
-The latter aspect is particularly well developed in the FDA guidance [138] in the framework of the biopharmaceutics classification system, which is treated in Section 6.6.1.
+Although there are some differences between the European [143] and the US guidance [141, 142], e.g., the composition of the dissolution media, it should be pointed out that both recommend dissolution studies as quality assurance tests as well as for bioequivalence surrogate inference.
+The latter aspect is particularly well developed in the FDA guidance [142] in the framework of the Biopharmaceutics Classification System (BCS), which is treated in Section 6.6.1.

-Oral Drug Absorption
+Chapter 6 Oral Drug Absorption